dinosath/axum-template/sample/README.md

 ## Configuration Options

-The `answers.yaml` file can be customized to test different template configurations:
+The answer files can be customized to test different template configurations:

 | Option | Values | Description |
 |--------|--------|-------------|